-The Fair Housing Act makes it illegal to discriminate in housing transactions on the basis of gender, national origin, religion, color, disability, familial status, or race.
+The Fair Housing Act makes it illegal to discriminate in housing transactions on the basis of gender, race, color, national origin, religion, disability, or familial status.

-Despite the enactment of the Act, housing discrimination has been a persistent issue, according to many housing advocates.
-According to the National Fair Housing Alliance (NFHA), last year saw over 25,000 housing discrimination complaints filed with the local, national and federal fair housing agencies.
+Despite the enactment of the Act, housing discrimination has been a persistent issue, according to many fair housing rights advocates.
+According to the National Fair Housing Alliance (NFHA), last year saw over 25,000 housing discrimination complaints filed with the local governments as well as national and federal fair housing agencies.

-The numbers, NFHA estimates, could be more as those numbers only reflect incidents that have been reported.
-Many people still don’t know what steps to take when they are discriminated against.
+The numbers, NFHA estimates, could be more as those numbers only reflect housing discimination incidents that have been reported.
+Many people still don’t know what steps to take when they are discriminated against in housing matters.
 Or simply don’t realize they have been discriminated against.

-5 Things Landlords Should Know About the Fair Housing Act
+5 Things Florida Landlords Should Know About the Act

 Every housing provider including real estate agents, mortgage lenders and landlords must abide by these laws.
 Housing discrimination is a serious and common issue in the rental housing market.
 To avoid being the target of one of those complaints, here are 5 things you should know:

 1. Advertise the Right Way

-As a landlord, you have the right to choose the most suitable applicant for the property.
-However, it’s against the provisions of the Fair Housing Act to unfairly discriminate against prospective tenants on the bases of any of their protected classes.
+As property owners, you have the right to choose the most suitable applicant for the property.
+However, it’s against the provisions of the federal law to unfairly discriminate against prospective tenants on the bases of any of their protected classes.

 The following are examples of discriminatory advertisementsin Florida:

 - Sex/gender: Stating a preference for one sex over another (e.g., “Female preferred” or “No young men.”)